 Caroga Lake Music Festival

-Presented by Caroga Arts Collective, Caroga Lake Music Festival, a summer music festival based in Caroga Lake, New York, is a series of performances and community outreaches in the Adirondacks (NY), Hudson Valley (NY), New York City and beyond.
-Attracting audiences locally and nationwide, Caroga Lake Music Festival is dedicated to increasing accessibility to chamber music, cultivating creative and interactive experiences and showcasing some of the world’s top professional artists from the U.S. and abroad.
+Presented by Caroga Arts Collective, Caroga Lake Music Festival is a five-week summer music festival in the Adirondacks offering a series of free performances and community outreach programs in the upstate New York region and beyond.
+Attracting thousands of audiences locally and nationwide, Caroga Lake Music Festival is dedicated to increasing accessibility to chamber music, cultivating creative and interactive experiences and showcasing some of the world’s top professional artists from the U.S. and abroad.

 The multi-genre programming makes this festival unique and exciting; from classical music to contemporary music and from small ensembles to orchestras.
-The festival features well-established young instrumentalists as well as vocalists such as Alyson Stoner and Cara Samantha.
+The festival features well-established young instrumentalists as well as vocalists from opera backgrounds to singer-song writers.

-The festival has performed in renowned venues such as St. John Divine Cathedral (NYC), Saratoga Performing Arts Center, Old Dutch Church in Sleepy Hollow, Caroga Chapel, St. John’s Episcopal Church – Johnstown and more.
-In addition, the musicians engage the community through performing at non-traditional concert venues such as the Canada Lake Store Barge, Wells Nursing Home, Vrooman’s Inn, Nick Stoner Inn and Mettabee Farm among others.
-The festival has been showcased by Sacandaga Valley Arts Network (SVAN) since 2014 and has also performed pre-concerts for Yo-Yo Ma, Keith Lockhart, David Finckel, Wu Han, The Philadelphia Orchestra and more.
+The festival has performed in prestigious venues such as St. John Divine Cathedral (NYC), Saratoga Performing Arts Center and PROCTORS Theatre.
+In addition, the musicians engage the community through performing at non-traditional concert venues such as the Sherman’s Amusement Park, The Barge at Canada Lake Marine, Nick Stoner Inn, Timberlane Blueberry Farm, Pavilion at the Concordia Club and Mettabee Farm among others.
+The festival has been presented by L.L.
+Bean, PROCTORS, Sacandaga Valley Arts Network (SVAN) and Mohawk Valley Center for the Arts, and has also performed pre-concerts for Yo-Yo Ma, Grammy Award winning O’Conor Band, Keith Lockhart, David Finckel, Wu Han and The Philadelphia Orchestra.

-Caroga Lake Music Festival also serves a residency at Fulton Montgomery Community College Summer Academy program.
-Students have the opportunity to learn and play with the festival musicians, and perform a finale concert together on its campus in Johnstown, NY.
+Caroga Lake Music Festival also serves teaching residencies at Paul Nigra Center for the Arts and Fulton Montgomery Community College Summer Academy program.
+Students have the opportunity to learn and play with the festival musicians, and perform a finale concert together on its campuses.

 Founder & Artistic Director